viveksolanki216/ML-Zoomcamp/MidTermProject/README.md

 # Medical Insurance Cost Prediction Model

 ## Problem Description
-To predict medical insurance cost for a person using his/her demographics, health information
+To predict medical insurance cost for a person using a person's demographics, health information

 #### Where it helps:
 - For insurance companies, to decide on annual premium for medical insurance